NixOS/nix.dev/source/tutorials/nixos/nixos-configuration-on-vm.md

 }
 ```

-In this case we like to get the graphical output so we simply run the virtual machine without options
+In this case we like to get the graphical output so we run the virtual machine without special options:
-Run the virtual machine:

 ```shell-session
 ./result/bin/run-nixos-vm